california | writing

 “Occupying too much space has always been an unforgivable sin,”

 – Umbrellas Unfolding in Hearts of Rain, Hon Lai Chu.
 December 2014.

 My fiction and nonfiction primarily centers on my experience of being a third culture individual, and nonimmigrant in America.
-I’m drawn to borders, lines, and laws, as ways people use to curate themselves.
+I’m drawn to borders, lines, and laws as ways people use to curate themselves.
 When does the individual become the national?
 What is man-made and what is innate?
 What do you lose or gain inside boxes?
-My writing explores what it means to belong, commit, and attach to a culture, and what happens when those cultures estrange and interrogate one’s inherent ethnic upbringing.
+I use non-realist elements like science fiction, fantasy, and magical realism to highlight what it means to belong, commit, and attach to a culture, and what happens when those cultures estrange and interrogate one’s inherent ethnic upbringing.

 While at Headlands

 - Completing “Descendants of Dragons,” a speculative short story collection set in an alternate Asia exploring the personal implications of history, politics, and relationship to the West.

 - Editing “Extraordinary Aliens,” an essay collection on what it means to be alien in America today by blending personal narrative with reportage and cultural criticism.

 - Drawing on the open, vulnerable Marin landscape for my writing and Headlands’ military history for my metaphors.